ads303/ads303.github.io/_pages/hobbies.md

 **Locked In Podcast (NBA, NFL, and all things sports)**
 ======

 My childhood friend Ani and I have always had scintillating discussions about the sports world.
-During the 2020 worldwide quarantine period, we decided that there was no point in us keeping our thoughts to ourselves.
+During the COVID-19 global pandemic required quarantine period sometime in April 2020, we decided that there was no point in us keeping our thoughts to ourselves.
 We started a sports podcast, have had a number of amazing sports personalities appear on our show, and continue to talk about the players and teams that we both love.
 Give it a listen [here!](https://open.spotify.com/show/756gJjzfV7YAlMP8vTHUHU?si=aff5c0d130d041ae)

 **Music Production**
 ======